 There are two basic motivating forces: Fear and love.
 When we are afraid, we pull back from life.
 When we are in love, we open to all that life has to offer with passion, excitement and acceptance.John Lennon

-One thing I’ve discovered in my practice is that the opposite of love–fear–is like a vampire and our awareness is the light of the sun.
+One thing I’ve discovered in my practice is fear is like a vampire and our awareness is the light of the sun.

 When we shine that spotlight on fear–when we pay attention to it, face it, sit and feel all our real feelings all the way through–our fear starts to go away all by itself.
 It loses power over us.